aws-neuron/neuronx-distributed-training/docs/tutorials/hf_llama3_8B_SFT.rst

     ./train.sh

-The compile output and logs will be shown directly in the terminal and you will see a message similar to this:
+The compile output and logs will be shown directly in the terminal and you will see logs similar to this:

 .. code-block:: bash